Declaration on Corporate Governance 2012

 Sustainable economic, ecological and social actions form a defining element of the company culture at YOC AG.
 This also includes integrity in the treatment of employees, investors, customers, suppliers, authorities, interest groups and other stakeholders as well as the public.

 YOC AG is a stock corporation with its registered office in Germany.
-Thus, German law is the basis for the scope of corporate governance, particularly the stock corporation law and the law on capital markets as well as the Articles of Association of YOC AG.
+Therefore, German law is the basis for the scope of corporate governance, particularly the stock corporate law and the law on capital markets as well as the Articles of Association.

 As a service company, YOC AG is compelled to win and maintain the trust of its customers and business partners through exemplary behaviour.
 The objective is to act in a credible, trustworthy and reliable manner and to convey a corresponding image.